-As long as you meet the income and nutrition guidelines, you can stay on WIC during pregnancy or breastfeeding until one year after your baby is born.
-If you decide not to breast-feed, then you may stay on WIC until six months after your baby is born or your pregnancy is ended.
-Infants and children may stay on WIC until their nutrition problem has improved or until they reach their fifth birthday, whichever comes first.
+As long as you meet the income and nutrition guidelines, you can stay on WIC during pregnancy and while breastfeeding up to one year after your baby is born.
+If you decide not to breastfeed, then you may stay on WIC up to six months after your baby is born or after your pregnancy has ended.
+Infants and children may stay on WIC until eligible.

 Using the Program

 Always take your WIC ID Folder to your appointments and to the store.
 Take your WIC Approved Food List with you to the store to help you shop.
 Buy the right foods and the right amounts with your checks.
 These foods must be used for you and your family.
 They can’t be returned to the store for money or given away or sold to someone else.

 For information about WIC foods, click link below to view:

 FNS nutrition assistance programs, State or local agencies, and their subrecipients, must post the following Nondiscrimination Statement:

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.